Nsibidi

-There are several hundred Nsibidi symbols.
-They were once taught in a school to children.
-Many of the signs deal with love affairs; those that deal with warfare and the sacred are kept secret.
-Nsibidi is used on wall designs, calabashes, metals (such as bronze), leaves, swords, and tattoos.
-It is primarily used by the Ekpe leopard society (also known as Ngbe or Egbo), a secret society that is found across old Cross River region among the Igbo, Ekoi, Efik, Bahumono, and other nearby peoples.
+Nsibidi is used on wall designs, calabashes, metals (such as bronze), leaves, swords, and tattoos, primarily by the Mgbe and Ekpe (Ngbe/Egbo) leopard societies found across old Cross River region among the Ekoi, Igbo, Efik, Bahumono, and other nearby peoples.

-Before the colonial era of Nigerian history, Nsibidi was divided into a sacred version and a public, more decorative version which could be used by women.
-Nsibidi was and is still a means of transmitting Ekpe symbolism.
-Nsibidi was transported to Cuba and Haiti via the Atlantic slave trade, where it developed into the anaforuana and veve symbols.
+Before the colonial period of Nigerian history, Nsibidi was divided into a sacred version and a public, more decorative version which could be used by women.
+The onset of colonialism and associated disempowerment of various traditional "secret societies" may have further driven its secrecy.
+Nsibidi was transported to Cuba and Haiti via the Atlantic slave trade, where it developed into the Anaforuana and Veve symbols.

 History

+Etymology

 The name of a boy called 'Onuaha' as recorded by J. K. Macgregor in 1909.
 Macgregor interpreted the first two symbols as corruptions of the Latin letters 'N' and 'A' and the last symbol a generic Nsibidi sign.
 Macgregor noted the growing European influence on Nsibidi.

 Robert Farris Thompson glosses the Ekoid word nsibidi as translating to "cruel letters", from sibi "bloodthirsty".

-The context is the use of the symbols by the Ekpe society in the Old Calabar slave traders who had established a "lavish system of human sacrifice".
+The context is the use of the symbols by the Mgbe and Ekpe society in the Old Calabar slave traders who had established a "lavish system of human sacrifice".

-In old Cross River region, Nsibidi is mostly associated with men's Ekpe society.
-The Ekpe societies were a legislative, judicial, and executive power before colonisation in parts of Aro Confederacy, including Igbos, Efik, Ibibios who exerted much influence over the old Cross River region, located in today's Nigeria.

 Origin

-The origin of Nsibidi is now generally attributed to the Ekoi or Ejagham people of the Northern Cross River, though in the 1900s J. K. Macgregor recorded a native tradition attributing it to the Uguakima or Uyanga section of the Igbo people.
+The origin of Nsibidi is now generally attributed to the Ekoi or Ejagham people of the Cross River region, though in the 1900s J. K. Macgregor recorded a native tradition attributing it to the Uguakima or Uyanga section of the Igbo people.

 However, the Nsibidi of the Ejagham people predates Macgregor's stay in the area and he may have been misled by his informants.

 A few years later, the anthropologist Percy Amaury Talbot was unable to verify the tradition recorded by Macgregor and concluded that the claims of the Ekoi to have created the system were more plausible.